 Course Requirements Checklist

-After reading the Course Syllabus and Student Expectations, the candidate will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the candidate will complete the related checklist found in the Course Overview.

-Vision of a Teacher Activity
+Vision of a Teacher

 The candidate will draw a picture of themselves teaching.
 The picture should include clipart, graphics, and portray their classroom arrangement.
 The candidate will answer questions based on their drawing to describe their ideas on teaching.
-(MLO: C)
+(CLO: C)

 The candidate will attend 1 professional development activity that takes place in the duration of the course.
 These can be meetings, events, or learning experiences related specifically to the broad field of education.
 As part of a submission for this assignment, the candidate will reflect on the event and tie it to course learning.
-(MLO: A)
+(CLO: A)

-Technology Tools Chart
+Technology Tools Chart: Ten Tools

-The candidate will identify 15 different tools (hardware, apps, and software) that could be used to support technology integration in the classroom for teaching, learning, research, and communication.
+The candidate will identify 5 different tools (hardware, apps, and software) that could be used to support technology integration in the classroom for teaching, learning, research, and communication.
 The tools should come from the textbook, course videos, or other sources.
 The chart will include a description of the tool, (hardware, app, or software), pros and cons, and how it would be used in the classroom.
 The candidate will reflect on the tools chosen and begin to choose tools to use for the technology application project.
-(MLO: D, E)
+(CLO: D, E)

 The candidate will choose two of the tools referenced on the technology tools chart to create two resources to match a subject of their choice.
 Elementary and Special Education candidates must choose one of the four core areas: math, reading, social science, or science.
 Secondary candidates may use the subject they are pursuing.
-The candidate will create one activity and one assessments to be used in instruction on the content topic of choice.
-(MLO: F, G, H)
+The candidate will create one activity and one assessment to be used in instruction on the content topic of choice.
+(CLO: F, G, H)